 Ammonia: Health Never Smelled So Bad!

-Erinne Kennedy DMD, MPH, MMSc
+Presented by Erinne Kennedy DMD, MPH, MMSc

 Simply, there are two types of bacteria that can grow inside your mouth commensal or pathogenic bacteria.
 When reducing caries and periodontal disease it is important to understand how we can help commensal bacteria flourish in the oral cavity.
 Ammonia is a great marker of how much healthy bacteria your mouth is growing.
 In this webinar, we will learn more about measuring ammonia in saliva and what that means for your patients.